Georgiy-JO/kn_base/README.md

 ![Face picture](misc/reading-owl.png "a meme")

+* ***NOTES***:
-* ***NOTE***: This repository is a personal knowledge base, and it's not intended to be a professional or full thesaurus or dictionary.
+    * This repository is a personal knowledge base, and it's not intended to be a professional or full thesaurus or dictionary.
 Information in it is focused on practical field, please seek more information in other source if you need to.
+    * Some Contents may not work properly due to the fact that those were created in and for *Obsidian*.

 ## Contents:
 - **SQL**